timothy7walker/NBA-s-Top-Scorers/readme.txt

 jupyter notebook

-The Anaconda application should also be install.
+The Anaconda application should also be installed if the program will be ran on a editor such as Visual Code.
 Anaconda includes the Jupitor Notebook application along with pandas, matplotlib, numpy, and seaborn libraries needed to run this project.
 Download Anaconda from: https://www.anaconda.com/